janani-reddy9/banking-application/feedback.md

 - [x] request is jsvalue :)
 - [x] Pass the case classes instead of each parameter
 - [x] wrong json field leading to html errors
-- [ ] enum for single/joint accounts
+- [x] enum for single/joint accounts - Added sealed traits
 - [ ] Mock library for sample data